U.S. says its warning appears to have averted Syrian chemical attack

 "Due to the president's actions, we did not see an incident," Haley told U.S. lawmakers.
 "I would like to think that the president saved many innocent men, women and children."

-Although the number of people killed in suspected chemical attacks is a small portion of the total dead in Syria's civil war -- estimated at close to half a million -- footage of victims writhing in agony has caused particular revulsion.
+Although the number of people killed in suspected chemical attacks is a small portion of the total dead in Syria's civil war, estimated at close to half a million, footage of victims writhing in agony has caused particular revulsion.

 On the Syrian battlefields, Turkish artillery bombarded and destroyed Kurdish YPG militia targets after the group's fighters opened fire on Turkish-backed forces in northern Syria.

-The United States supports the YPG in the fight against Islamic State in Syria, while NATO ally Turkey regards them as terrorists indistinguishable from militants from the outlawed PKK (Kurdistan Workers Party), which is carrying out an insurgency in southeast Turkey.
+The United States supports the YPG in the fight against Islamic State in Syria, while NATO ally Turkey regards them as terrorists indistinguishable from Kurdish militants carrying out an insurgency in southeast Turkey.

 The Turkish army said YPG machinegun fire on Tuesday evening targeted Turkish-backed Free Syrian Army rebels south of the town of Azaz.
 Artillery struck back in retaliation, a Turkish military statement said.